4.18. Chain of trust bindings

 Usage:

-This property provides the Object ID of hash provided in the certificate which the help of which hash information can be extracted.
+This property provides the Object ID of hash provided in the certificate with the help of which hash information can be extracted.

 Value type: <string>